Power Automate US Government

-In response to the unique and evolving requirements of the United States public sector, Microsoft has created Microsoft Flow US Government plans.
-This section provides an overview of features that are specific to Microsoft Flow US Government.
-We recommend that you read this supplementary section as well as the Microsoft Flow service getting started topic.
+In response to the unique and evolving requirements of the United States public sector, Microsoft has created Power Automate US Government plans.
+This section provides an overview of features that are specific to Power Automate US Government.
+We recommend that you read this supplementary section as well as the Power Automate service getting started topic.
 For brevity, this service is commonly referred to as Power Automate Government Community Cloud (GCC), Power Automate Government Community Cloud – High (GCC High), or Power Automate Department of Defense (DoD).

-The Microsoft Flow US Government Service Description serves as an overlay to the general Microsoft Flow Service Description.
-It defines the unique commitments and differences compared to the general Microsoft Flow offerings that have been available to our customers since October, 2016.
+The Power Automate US Government Service Description serves as an overlay to the general Power Automate Service Description.
+It defines the unique commitments and differences compared to the general Power Automate offerings that have been available to our customers since October 2016.

-About Microsoft Flow US Government environments and plans
+About Power Automate US Government environments and plans

-The Microsoft Flow GCC environment is compliant with the Federal requirements for cloud services, including FedRAMP High, and DoD DISA IL2.
+The Power Automate GCC environment is compliant with the Federal requirements for cloud services, including FedRAMP High, and DoD DISA IL2.
 It is also compliant with the criminal justice systems (CJI data types) requirements.

-Your organization's customer content is physically separated from customer content in commercial offering of Microsoft Flow.
+Your organization's customer content is physically separated from customer content in commercial offering of Power Automate.

 Your organization's customer content is stored within the United States.